IMPLANT DENTISTRY

 Teeth whitening is a basic procedure without any hassle, that consists of 3 main steps;

-Teeth whitening usually begins after the gum-guard is placed, and the agents begin getting placed on your teeth.
+Teeth whitening usually begins after the gum guard is placed, and the agents begin getting placed on your teeth.

 That itself gives you an indicator that the DIY tools and products are not medically guaranteed because of three reasons;

-The NHS Dental pharmacy published a PHARMACY DENTAL FACT SHEET in 2022, which is a PDF that contains informational guidelines on what you should ask your dentist.
+The NHS Dental Pharmacy published a PHARMACY DENTAL FACT SHEET in 2022, which is a PDF that contains informational guidelines on what you should ask your dentist.

-| Stronger results Uses safe concentrations of hydrogen peroxide (0.1–6%) under dental supervision. | Cost Significantly more expensive than OTC products. |
+| Stronger results.
+Uses safe concentrations of hydrogen peroxide (0.1–6%) under dental supervision. | Cost: Significantly more expensive than OTC products. |

-| Customised care dentists assess oral health, select the right system, and match shades with existing restorations. | Time Requires at least one clinic visit, sometimes multiple. |
+| Customised care dentists assess oral health, select the right system, and match shades with existing restorations. | Time is required for at least one clinic visit, sometimes multiple. |

-| Safety measures gums and soft tissues protected; sensitivity monitored. | Side effects Temporary sensitivity or gum irritation possible. |
+| Safety measures, gums and soft tissues protected; sensitivity monitored. | Side effects: Temporary sensitivity or gum irritation may be possible. |

-| Faster and longer-lasting In-office systems can deliver visible results within 1–2 sessions. | Not permanent results fade with diet/lifestyle; touch-ups needed. |
+| Faster, longer-lasting In-office systems can deliver visible results in 1–2 sessions. | Not permanent; results fade with diet/lifestyle; touch-ups required. |

-| Regulated & legal performed only by registered dental professionals under the General Dental Council. | Limitations Won’t change the colour of crowns, veneers, or fillings.
+| Regulated & legal procedures performed only by registered dental professionals under the General Dental Council. | Limitations won’t change the colour of crowns, veneers, or fillings.

 |